 Lyudmila wore a short sleeve shirt, long sleeve shirt, and two sweaters.
 The brown sweater belonged to Krivonischenko - one of the two found beneath the cedar, and lately tested radioactive.
 The body was dressed with underwear, long socks, two pairs of pants.
 External pair was badly damaged by fire and subsequently ripped.
 She also wore a small hat and two pairs of warm sock.
 A third sock was not paired.
 Lyudmila apparently in the last attempt to preserve her feet took off her sweater and cut it in two pieces.
 One half she rapped around her left foot.
 Another half she left or dropped unintentionally on the snow.

 Dubinina was laying on a kind of a natural ledge with water rolling over it.
 Her mouth was open.
 There are claims that the tongue was ripped, or eaten, or whatnot.
 The medical records simply that "the tongue is missing".
 Vozrozhdenny describes missing hypoglossal muscle as well as muscles of the floor of the mouth.

 It looks weird especially given the fact previous bodies had more detailed autopsies.
 There is no credible explanation for this vague statement.
-Although it is mentioned that the stomach contained about 100 g of coagulated blood.
+It is noted that the stomach contained about 100 g of dark brown mucosal mass [ed. - often misquoted as coagulated blood].
 It is used by some as an indication that the heart was beating and the blood was flowing when tongue was removed from a mouth.
 The cause of death is stated as hemorrhage into right atrium of the heart, multiple fractured ribs and internal bleeding.